TanStack/query/README.md

 - `includeInactive: Boolean`
   - Optional
   - Set this to `true` to also refetch inactive queries.
-  - Overrides the `force` option to be `true`, regardless of it's value.
+  - Overrides the `force` option to be `true`, regardless of its value.

 ### Returns